f-koehler/bachelor-thesis/README.md

 The thesis and the talk are written in German.
 You can find final versions in the [final](https://github.com/f-koehler/bachelor-thesis/tree/master/final) folder.

-I am not very happy with the code of the programs I wrote so that I started the [primefac](https://github.com/f-koehler/primefac)-project.
+I am not very happy with the code of the programs I wrote, so I started the [primefac](https://github.com/f-koehler/primefac)-project.
 Go check it out!

 ## Required programs (tested versions)
 * GNU make 4.0